 (Spoiler Free) Neil Jordan (Breakfast on Pluto, The Butcher Boy and Company of Wolves) is well known for bringing adult fantasy/horror to the big screen.
 Often dovetailed with social commentary and contemporary themes, Jordan’s filmography is that of a truly visionary force in cinema.
 With Greta, Jordan opts for a far more mainstream thriller/horror that …

 Bo Burnham’s stunning directorial debut Eighth Grade, is a beautiful reflection of early adolescence in all its awkwardness.
 The tentative steps into adulthood mixing with the humour of coming of age.
-Providing a truly remarkable film that captures the emotions, turmoil and development of being 13 in a fresh and natural style.
-Eighth Grade never …
+While providing a truly remarkable film that captures the emotions, turmoil and development of being 13 in a fresh and natural style.
+Eighth Grade …

 At 34 years old Goonies still provides a journey into adventure, fantasy and emerging adolescence unparalleled in its sheer vision and creativity.
 Goonies enthrals it’s younger audience while asking its older viewers to suspend the realities of adulthood and remember the excitement, discovery and energy of youth.

 While there are elements of Kubrick’s classic that may now look worn, this is a film that still delivers a unique and audacious vision, reflecting social issues still present in modern society